-SECTION.
-14. Filipino Seafarers' Research and Resources Center - The CHED shall coordinate with the University of the Philippines Scholl of Labor and Industrial Relation (UP SOLAIR) for the establishment of an interdisciplinary research and resource center of Filipino seafarers and maritime affairs.
+SEC 16.
+Filipino Seafarers' Research and Resource Center.
+The CHED shall coordinate with the University of the Philippines School of Labor and Industrial Relations (UP SOLAIR) for the establishment of an interdisciplinary research and resource center on Filipino seafarers and maritime affairs.
 The center shall primarily conduct studies and researches which shall enhance the well-being and interests of Filipino seafarers and their competitiveness in the global maritime market.

-CHAPTER VI
+CHAPTER VI.